bokesan/interval-tables/README.md

 ```lisp
 (map-values function table)
 ```

-**Docstring:**
-Update all values in TABLE by the result of calling FUNCTION with the lower bound, upper bound, and value.
+Update all values in `table` by the result of calling `function` with the lower bound, upper bound, and value.

 #### `subtable`
 ```lisp
 (subtable table &key containing intersecting above below)
 ```

-**Docstring:**
-Create a new interval table containing a subset of the entries in TABLE.
+Create a new interval table containing a subset of the entries in `table`.
-- Entries to include are selected by one of the following keyword arguments:
-  - `:CONTAINING POINT`
-  - `:INTERSECTING (LO HI)`
-  - `:ABOVE POINT`
-  - `:BELOW POINT`
+Keyword arguments have the same meaning as in `map-intervals`.

 #### `every-interval`
 ```lisp
 (every-interval predicate table)
 ```

-**Docstring:**
-Check that PREDICATE is true for each interval in TABLE.
+Check that `predicate` is true for each interval in TABLE.
-Called with three arguments: lower bound, upper bound, value.
+`predicated` is called with three arguments: lower bound, upper bound, value.

 #### `some-interval`
 ```lisp
 (some-interval predicate table &key from-end)
 ```

-**Docstring:**
-Return the first non-nil result from PREDICATE applied to the elements of TABLE.
+Return the first non-nil result from `predicate` applied to the elements of `table`.
-Called with three arguments: lower bound, upper bound, value.
+`predicate` is called with three arguments: lower bound, upper bound, value.
-If `FROM-END` is true, entries are processed in reverse order.
+If `from-end` is true, entries are processed in reverse order.

----

-### Notes

-- All interval searching, mapping, and iteration functions support flexible options for selecting subsets of intervals.
-- Interval bounds can be `:open`, `:closed`, `:closed-open`, or `:open-closed` for fine-grained control.